Toxillo/jww19-website/src/content/pages/info/b-residency/a-moving-in.md

 Fill it in carefully and note everything down.
 It is also possible to check the box that the defect should be repaired.
 This only happens if the defect is really bad (i.e. a dirty shower curtain is not replaced by the caretaker, even if you tick it).

-The Studentenwerk also created [a page with tips for moving in](https://www.studentenwerk-muenchen.de/en/accommodation/tips-for-moving-in/).
+The Studierendenwerk also created [a page with tips for moving in](https://www.studentenwerk-muenchen.de/en/accommodation/tips-for-moving-in/).

 <!-- Deutsch -->
 ## Einzug